Records Management Policy

 Responsibility for monitoring compliance

-- The University Librarian is responsible for monitoring compliance with this policy, by way of an annual report to the Assistant Vice-Chancellor (Student and Information Services).
+- The University Librarian is responsible for monitoring compliance with this policy, by way of an annual report to the Deputy Vice-Chancellor Academic.

-- Breaches of this policy must be reported to the Assistant Vice-Chancellor (Student and Information Services), and may result in disciplinary action under the Staff Code of Conduct.
+- Breaches of this policy must be reported to the Deputy Vice-Chancellor Academic, and may result in disciplinary action under the Staff Code of Conduct.